magarveylab/maple-publication/README.md

 ## Graphormer Training
 Training scripts for both MS1Former and MS2Former are [provided](https://github.com/magarveylab/maple-graphormer-training/tree/main) to support model development, pretraining, and task-specific fine-tuning.

+## Inference
+Refer to the Jupyter notebooks below for example inference workflows that can be adapted to your own data:

+1. Peak-Picking-Modules.ipynb
+2. Insilico-Fragmentation-Modules.ipynb
+3. MS-Embedding-Modules.ipynb